polyrepos/template-base/README.md

 # template bun

-Template for creating bun projects.
+Template for creating bun projects

 ### How to use